 There's still time to donate!!
-I'm so fortunate to be nearing my goal!
+I'm so fortunate to have surpassed my goal!

 I am so overwhelmed with thankfulness for all my dear family and friends!
 I cannot tell you what a thrill it is and how very proud I am to be receiving your kind and generous donations, showing me that you care for me and my passion for Hospice Care.
 I am so thankful to have you all in my life.
 You are so awesome.